RyanJarv/RyanJarv/README.md

 #### Maintainer and Significant Contributor

-These I didn't write my self but maintained at some point in the past.

 * [Pacu](https://github.com/RhinoSecurityLabs/pacu) -- The AWS exploitation framework, designed for testing the security of Amazon Web Services environments.
 * [CloudGoat](https://github.com/RhinoSecurityLabs/cloudgoat) -- CloudGoat is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool
 * [sous-chefs/varnish](https://github.com/sous-chefs/varnish) -- Chef Development repository for the varnish cookbook